Heraclius' Caucasus campaign: Campaign

 The Byzantine Emperor carries the True Cross.

 In the spring of 624, Heraclius raised a new army and invaded Sasanian Armenia.
 Some primary sources claim that he raised an army of 120,000, but modern historiography has recognized these figures as overstated.
 Heraclius marched rapidly through Anatolia, along the way of the cities of Satalu, Theodosiopolis and Ayrarat.
-On the Aras, he destroyed the Dvin fortress.
+On the Aras, he besieged and destroyed Dvin fortress.
 At that moment, he met Khosrow at Ganzak, one of the most important religious centers of the Persian state.
 In a short battle, the Byzantines won a complete victory and dispersed Khosrow's army.
 After the battle, they looted the palace in Ganzak in revenge for what the Persians had done to Jerusalem 10 years earlier.

 However, the campaign did not end there, Khosrow wanting to take revenge for the defeat, sent a large army to meet Heraclius.
 The army was commanded by the most prominent Sassanid generals who had shown themselves in campaigns earlier.
 (Note: Shahin, Shahrvaraz and Shahraplakan.)
 At Archesh, the tired Byzantine army met the Persians, and immediately rushed into battle, but a false retreat lured the vanguard of the Byzantines into a trap and most of them died.
 Heraclius did not lose his head and decided to personally lead the cavalry to the attack, which even Shahrbaraz admired.
 This was successful and the Persians fled, almost the entire army had exterminated, Shahrbaraz himself was almost killed, he lost his entire treasury and even his harem.
 The Byzantines were even able to invade the north of Mesopotamia but retreated under the onslaught of Persian troops.
 Byzantine army was drained of blood and Heraclius was forced to postpone the invasion of Persia until the following year.